GASPI-Forum/GASPI-Forum.github.io/tutorials.md

 - value > 0
   - Maximum time in msec the procedure is going to wait for data from other ranks to make progress.
 Does not equal hard execution time

-- procedure is guaranteed to return
+Procedure is guaranteed to return

 #### 4. Process management